-Today, the most widely used colors are red, blue, black, white and yellow.
+Today, the most widely used colors are red, blue, black, white, and yellow.
 Clear – not technically a color – is also a shade of choice for designers.
-And manufacturers can also synthesize other choices, such as purple, orange or even pink, from the three primary colors – red, blue and yellow.
+And manufacturers can also synthesize other decisions, such as purple, orange, or even pink, from the three primary colors – red, blue, and yellow.

 Although the color spectrum for solder masks has expanded significantly in recent years, most PCBs still come covered in the green mask.
 One of the primary reasons why green is the preferred color for many designers is that it aids in the inspection.

-Additionally, the green mask adheres relatively evenly, cures appropriately, and also has a higher resolution than most colors.
-Which means it can create smaller mask dams for a more space-efficient circuit.
+Additionally, the green mask adheres relatively evenly, cures appropriately, and has a higher resolution than most colors.
+This means it can create smaller mask dams for a more space-efficient circuit.

 Figure 3: PCBs with green solder mask

-Designers, especially those in modern niches like Artificial Intelligence and the Internet of Things are increasingly embracing red solder masks for aesthetic purposes.
-In some circuits, red can also give a more striking color contrast between a board’s components and traces, as well as the while silkscreen.
+Designers, especially those in modern niches like Artificial Intelligence and the Internet of Things, increasingly embrace red solder masks for aesthetic purposes.
+In some circuits, red can also give a more striking color contrast between a board’s components and traces and silkscreen.

 Figure 4: PCB with red solder mask

-Blue and green solder masks are very similar when it comes to functionality, but for some PCB users, blue takes the win because of its uniqueness.
-Boards covered in the blue mask are pretty rare on the market.
+Blue and green solder masks are very similar in functionality, but for some PCB users, blue takes the win because of its uniqueness.
+Boards covered in the blue front are pretty rare on the market.
 But if you want them for your project, you can get them from a manufacturer like WellPCB.

 Figure 5: PCB with blue solder mask

-Black solder mask, while not exactly the most eye-catching, can be advantageous in applications that require light reflection. also absorbs heat more readily than other colors, and that means it needs less heat during reflow.
+While not exactly the most eye-catching, Black solder mask can be advantageous in applications that require light reflection.
+Also absorbs heat more readily than other colors, and that means it needs less heat during reflow.

 Figure 6: PCB with black solder mask

-White is the most unpopular PCB solder mask color because it provides the least visibility.
-Moreover, some low-quality masks start to turn to yellow after a while, especially when consistently exposed to heat.
+White is the most unpopular PCB solder mask color because it provides the most negligible visibility.
+Moreover, some low-quality masks start to turn yellow after a while, especially when consistently exposed to heat.